 Clarity and Better Decisions

-Life can be challenging.
-Every single day we have to make so many decisions.
+Every single day we have to make decisions.
+And lots of them.
 Doing something, not doing something, agreeing to something, not agreeing to something.
-Maybe even trying to decide how to undo something we have already agreed to!
+Maybe even trying to decide how to undo something that we have already agreed to!

 What can we do to make it easier?

-It can be used for time management, for taking a litmus test of how you are enjoying elements of your day or week, reviewing productivity, deciding what to do next in challenging situations, and more.
+It can be used for time management; taking a litmus test of how much you enjoy elements of your day or week; reviewing productivity; deciding what to do next in challenging situations; relationships; and more.

-Well, in addition to the traffic lights on our streets, you may have seen red, amber and green used in other situations.
-One example that you might be familiar with is a traffic light system used on food packaging in UK supermarkets.
+You may have seen red, amber and green used in other situations.
+For example, the traffic light system on food packaging in UK supermarkets.
 It gives people, at a glance, nutritional information such as the level of certain fats, sugar and salt.
 Red being high and green being low.

 What does this look like in practice?